-CREDIT: 1 AIMS related course PREREQUISITE: Placement test or Placement Criteria
+CREDIT: 1 AIMS related course PREREQUISITE: Placement test and 8th grade math instructor approval

-GEOMETRY 1-2
+GEOMETRY 1-2#

 This course deals with plane and solid geometry as well as transformational geometry and their applications.
 Geometry will be studied from an algebraic and non-algebraic perspective, including strategies on geometric proofs.